Why You Should Not Trust Chess Engines Blindly

 While this position is a draw, the initial position is definitely not “drawish.”
 White is, in fact, having some initiative as we discussed earlier.
 Despite not being the main suggestion of the engine, the move 1.a4! is definitely a better move, which keeps the advantage and asks some more questions to Black.

 I would call the problem the engine faces in the second position, “over the horizon” issue.

 Engines, in fact, can analyze a position to a certain depth, but then they reach their “horizon”, a point after which it is almost impossible for them to analyze the position correctly and therefore evaluate correctly.

 The fortress that we reach is very distant from our first move, maybe not in the sense of “how many moves were played until this point,” but more of “how many variations could have been played.”

 In the final position of the 2nd example, after 9...Ne7, in fact, the engine gives “+0.86” to all those moves of White and Black that don’t lose material.
 A skilled player could easily understand, that this is a fortress and therefore stop analyzing the position after seeing that idea.

 Those two problems of the engines are related one to the other: in fact, a fortress can’t be evaluated by the engine because he will keep playing the position for as long as he can, avoiding 3rd repetitions and 50 moves rule.
-That means that unless he reaches one of those two conditions he will just evaluate the position as “winning,” and therefore not giving the correct evaluation.
+That means that unless he reaches one of those two conditions he will just evaluate the position as “winning,” and therefore not give the correct assessment.

-I hope that this article will give all of you a little bit more insight on why engines are not always right and why we shouldn’t blindly follow their advice: a true chess master uses the engine like a tool and is not “enslaved” by it.
+For now, I hope that this article will give all of you a little bit more insight on why engines are not always right and why we shouldn’t blindly follow their advice: a true chess master uses the engine like a tool and is not “enslaved” by it.

 P.S.
 If you liked the article feel free to share it with your friends and subscribe to our Blog.